-Today, Ron provides specialized, job function based online training classes, seminars, and webinars.
+Today, Ron provides specialized, job function based online training classes, skills assessments, seminars and webinars.
 These courses are designed for manufacturers and their dealers, as well as independent businesses in the construction equipment, light industrial, on-highway, engine, and agricultural industries through Learning Without Scars.
 This platform is a continuation of the work begun by Quest, Learning Centers which was established in 1996.
 This training is aimed at improving dealer parts and service operations through qualified people that are knowledgeable in using operational metrics and current market and operational best practice methods.
-There are more than one dozen different Skills Assessments and more than 80 individual classes available today.
+There are more than one dozen different Skills Assessments and more than 90 individual classes available today.
 These courses and assessments cover the many job functions and leadership roles within the Capital Goods Industry, designed with the highest of standards.
 Learning Without Scars will continue the legacy provided by Quest which has conducted parts and service training for parts and service management and supervision for Komatsu, Volvo and Charles Machine Works (Ditch Witch), to name just a few.

 Ron has appeared as a keynote speaker for Caterpillar, John Deere (Industrial and Agriculture), various agricultural associations and construction equipment associations, as well as the National Trailer Dealers Association and the National Truck Equipment Association.